duanefields/VirtualKVM/README.md

  * sudo gem install cocoapods
  * pod install

-Open VirtualKVM.xcworkspace in XCode and build...
+Open VirtualKVM.xcworkspace in Xcode and build...

 Known Issues
 ============

+* Bluetooth switching between newer Apple wireless (keyboards, mice, trackpads) is unsupported.

-When bluetooth is disabled, if the macbook goes to sleep, the iMac failes to re-instate target display mode, I THINK because it no longer has a keyboard and thus I can't send keyboard command sequences, which is the only way I know how to trigger target display mode.
+* When bluetooth is disabled, if the macbook goes to sleep, the iMac failes to re-instate target display mode, I THINK because it no longer has a keyboard and thus I can't send keyboard command sequences, which is the only way I know how to trigger target display mode.
 Let me know if you have any ideas.